caarlos0/svu/README.md

 ## Discarding pre-release and build metadata

-To discard [pre-release](https://semver.org/#spec-item-9) and/or [build metadata](https://semver.org/#spec-item-10) information you can run your comman dof choice with the following flags:
+To discard [pre-release](https://semver.org/#spec-item-9) and/or [build metadata](https://semver.org/#spec-item-10) information you can run your command of choice with the following flags:

 | Flag               | Description                              | Example                                  |
 | ------------------ | ---------------------------------------- | ---------------------------------------- |